MySQL

 None

-• Use a regular expression to read data from multiple tables.
+• This parameter supports regular expressions to read data from multiple tables.

 Note

-• Do not use the start ^ and end $ anchors in regular expressions.
-In version 11.2, the regular expression for a database is obtained by splitting a string by a dot.
-These anchors will make the resulting database regular expression unusable.
-For example, change ^db.user_[0-9]+$ to db.user_[0-9]+.
+• Do not use the start-of-string ^ and end-of-string $ matching characters in the regular expression.
+In VVR 11.2, the period is used to split the regular expression to get the database part.
+Start and end matching characters will make the resulting database regular expression unusable.
+For example, you must change ^db.user_[0-9]+$ to db.user_[0-9]+.

 tables.exclude